a-curia/soap-ws-service/README.md

 If you get and return Strings or simple types, you can use RPC, in all the other cases use DOCUMENT type; Using the XSD you can validate you soap request and response

 Service Interface and Custom Types
+Separate interfaces from implementation, use annotation only on interface(SEI), not on implementation

+Using JAXB Annotations
+- understand how an XML binding framework like JAXB works to help convert our object instances to XML
+- Java Architecture for XML Binding - convert object to xml and xml to object
+- JAXB Annotations: @XmlRootElement(name="Product"); @XmlType(propOrder={"price","sku","name"}); on getter methods @XmlElement(name, default Value, nillable...); public no-arg constructor is needed so that JAXB needs to initialize a new instance of the class; JAXB does XML to Java object conversion too!
+Which is why it needs a no-args constructor - it will need to instantiate the object first;
+- @WebResult

+Handling Faults
+- web services return 'Fault' messages to denote error scenarios

+SoapUI
+- eclipse plugin and how to use it